edouardklein/businessclassif/Notebook.md

 I code the tfidf matcher.
 It works OK

 It appears that solutions that return a fixed number of answer are inherently imperfect, because there is not a fixed number of categories per company.

+# Exp 6 Publishable results for the Machine Learning approach

+This is a consolidation of Exp2 and Exp4.

+I modify the file [Classif_all.py](Classif_all.py) to take into account some new directives :

+* In the labelled data, firms which have a supercategory as one of the labels should be ignored (probable misclabelling)
+* Firms which bear the label 999 should be ignored as well.
+* We need results using recall and power
+* Let's not use arbitrary thresholds (20 samples, 70%), but instead let's show the continuum of performance w.r.t. the amount of labelled data
+* We should reuse the visualisation from Exp4
+* Things must be saved incrementally, should the computation be halted unexpectedly.
+* We need to do things hierarchically.
+So first we train on supercategories
+* Then we assume the supercategory known and we train on category within a predefined supercategory.

+That last point may take a bit of work.

+I first take a look at the file from Exp2.
+I'll create a new one but a good basis is there